benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 [https://community.openhab.org/t/firmware-upgrade-the-bitronvideo-bv-2010-10-zigbee-usb-dongle/128879]

-NilsOF had managed to flash a later version FW to his BV2010!!
+NilsOF had managed to flash a later version FW to his BV AV2010!!
 Using a FW file here below:

 [https://github.com/grobasoz/zigbee-firmware/raw/af7c35ea8d580152eb9853af1d3fab91bef3b5d4/EM3587/NCP_USW_EM3587-LR_678-115k2.ebl]

 This piqued my interest.
-The process took some playing with to nail down but this is how I upgraded my BV2010/10. :)
+The process took some playing with to nail down but this is how I upgraded my BV AV2010/10. :)

 Disclaimer

-***I do not hold any guarantees that this will work for you its just the documented process I took to upgrade my FW on my Bitron Funkstik BV2010/10.***
+***I do not hold any guarantees that this will work for you its just the documented process I took to upgrade my FW on my Bitron Funkstik BV AV2010/10.***
   ***Anything you decide to follow in the document, you do at your own risk.
 With your own will, with your own consequences.
 I AM NOT RESPONSIBLE ***

 METHOD: